1m5/1m5-core/src/main/java/io/onemfive/core/did/README.md

 # Decentralized IDentification (DID) Service
 Implementing [Web Of Trust](https://en.wikipedia.org/wiki/Web_of_trust) with Self Sovereign Identity

-Uses Key Ring Service to Manage the Physical Persistence of Keys
+Uses Key Ring Service to Manage the Physical Persistence, Generation, Revocation, and Destruction of Keys

 ## Bill of Rights